 The State requires any AAA that chooses to provide supports planning to establish a maximum number of people they are able to serve.
-Based on these projected numbers, the State solicits case management providers and will award to ensure sufficient capacity to serve all enrollees and applicants.
-The max ratio of enrollees and applicants to supports planners is 55:1.
-In the event that a provider exceeds/reaches capacity, their capacity will be reviewed and the client may be referred to another agency, or may be placed on a waitlist until such time an agency has capacity to provide the service.
-If an individual is placed on a waitlist, all agency capacity is reviewed monthly by the Department to ensure timeliness of services.
-The State monitors agency capacity and will re-solicit providers as needed.
-The State also works with existing agencies to increase capacity as needed within the system and target by region as needed.
+Based on these projected numbers, the State solicits case management providers and will award to ensure sufficient capacity to serve all applicants and participants.
+The maximum ratio of applicants and participants to supports planners is 55:1.
+In the event that a provider exceeds/reaches capacity, their capacity will be reviewed and the applicant/participant may be referred to another agency, or may be placed on a waitlist until such time as an agency has capacity to provide the service.
+All agency capacity is reviewed monthly by the Department to ensure timeliness of services.
+The State monitors agency capacity overall and will re-solicit providers as needed.
+The State also works with existing agencies to increase capacity as needed within the system and, if applicable, target by region.